Dutch, Greek firms bag Sh7bn ballot papers and polls kit tenders

+- Sh3 billion tender for ballots printing and supply was awarded to Greek firm Inform P Lykos

+- The electoral commission ignores court cases, says it was not barred from completing process.

-The electoral commission has signed contracts with two firms that are supposed to print and supply ballot papers and the maintenance of the management system for the August elections.
+The Independent Electoral and Boundaries Commission (IEBC) has signed contracts with two firms that are supposed to print and supply ballot papers and the maintenance of the management system for the August elections.

 This despite the cases pending in court in which unsuccessful bidders challenged the process leading to the award of the two tenders.